springfall2008/batpred/docs/output-data.md

 - predbat.charge_start - Predicted time the next forced battery charging under the baseline plan will start
 - predbat.duration - The duration of the prediction maximum in hours
 - predbat.export_energy - Total kWh of predicted exports under the baseline plan with attributes of the predicted export kWh and their time slots

-export energy h0

 - predbat.grid_power - The sensor is always zero; attributes contain the predicted Grid power (positive or negative for import or export), in kW per 5 minute slots to the end of the baseline plan for charting

-high rates

 - predbat.import_energy - Total kWh of predicted imports under baseline plan with attributes of the predicted import kWh and their time slots
 - predbat.import_energy_battery - Total kWh of predicted import energy to charge the home battery under the baseline plan

-import_energy_h0

 - predbat.import_energy_house - Predicted import energy used by the home under the baseline plan that is not provided by your home battery
 (e.g. due to a flat battery or load is above maximum discharge rate)
 - predbat.load_energy - Total kWh of predicted house load under the baseline plan with attributes of the predicted load kWh in 5 minute slots to the end of the plan

-load energy actual
-load energy adjusted
-load energy h0
-load energy predicted
-load inday adjustment

 - predbat.load_power - Gives the total kW of house load power to the end the baseline plan, with attributes of the average instantaneous house load power in kW in 5 minute slots to the end of the plan
 - predbat.metric - The total predicted cost for the baseline plan, taking account of predicted solar generation, house load, import and export rates.
 Attributes contain data for charting the cost prediction in 5 minute slots to the end of the plan
 - predbat.pv_energy - Predicted PV energy in kWh under the baseline plan with attributes of the predicted PV generation in kWh with time slots

-pv_energy_h0

 - predbat.pv_power - Predicted PV power now with attributes that contain the predicted PV power in kW per 5 minute slots to the end of the baseline plan for charting

-predbat.record

 - predbat.soc_kw - Predicted state of charge (in kWh) at the end of the baseline plan prediction, not very useful in itself, but the attributes hold prediction data in 5 minute intervals which can be charted with Apex Charts (or similar)

-soc_kw_h0

 - predbat.soc_min_kwh - Predicted lowest battery SoC value in kWh under the baseline plan with attribute of the date/time that that lowest SoC occurs at

-- input_number.predbat_iboost_today - Gives the amount of energy modelled that will be sent to the solar diverter today, increments during the day and is reset to zero at 11:30pm each night

 ## PV 10% baseline data